biodash/biodash.github.io/content/codeclub/S04E15/index.md

 </div>

 The x-axis limits are automatically picked based on the data, so there really *should* be some values all the way up to about 60.
-We just can't see them, since the y-axis scale goes all the way up to 12 thousand.
+We just can't see them, since the y-axis scale goes all the way up to 12,000.

 If we want to see these counts in the graph, we can *zoom in* on the y-axis with [`coord_cartesian()`](https://ggplot2.tidyverse.org/reference/coord_cartesian.html):